Skip to content

 <Ctrl-t> " Toggle terminal

-<Space>Tt " Smart terminal toggle (vertical)
+<Space>Tt " Terminal toggle (vertical)

 <Space>Th " Horizontal terminal